Fix iPhone 17 Connected to Wi-Fi but Internet Not Working iOS 26 Update

 3. Please activate Airplane Mode.

-It is possible that the Wi-Fi network is corrupted, resulting in no internet connection on your iPhone.
+The Wi-Fi network may be corrupted, resulting in an inability to connect to the internet on your iPhone.
 To fix this, try forgetting the Wi-Fi network that your iPhone is connected to, as it may be causing the internet issue.

 2. Find “Wi-Fi” and click on it.